robertdavid010/meteor_init/README.md

 ```bash
 meteor create <project name>
 ```
-> Normal project creation is used as a handy way of adding some simple npm files etc.
+> Normal project creation is used as a handy way of adding some base npm files etc.

 After the projects is created, navigate into the new app directory